Convert Inches to the fourth to Centimeters to the fourth

 When do you need to convert between Inches to the fourth and Centimeters to the fourth?

-A metric second-moment-of-area unit equal to 10⁻⁸ m⁴.
+A metric second-moment-of-area unit equal to exactly 10⁻⁸ m⁴.
 Inch to the fourth and Centimeter to the fourth are both area moment units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.